It may surprise you but often your child acts completely different at daycare than they do at home.

 Our daycare establishes rules of behaviour, routines for napping, eating and using the potty.
 They are likely not the same routines they have at home.
 We often get comments at how much better behaved their child is now and sometimes we hear the opposite, even though their child is cooperative and cheery all day at the daycare.
 And often people also say, “I don’t know how you do it.”
 Honestly speaking, some kids are more of a challenge than others.

 The trick is drawing the line at bad behaviour.
-The line simply has to be what they do not want.
+Ultimatums work great, it simply has to be what they do not want vs what you want.
 In the daycare environment it is a “time out” in the other room until they finish crying.
 The peer pressure of having to sit in another room away from the other kids works wonders.
 It only has to happen once or twice and then just the mention of it usually works to curb their behaviour when necessary.

 The reason for this article and what is important for parents to realize is that your children can easily be taught to behave better.
 We see it every day, the instant change when mom and dad comes to pick them up – this is because they have different limits with mom and dad.